 The NhGEC express factor VIII-related antigen, angiotensin converting enzyme activity, and endocytosed acetylated low-density lipoproteins.
 They are also characterized by the presence of intracellular Weibel-Palade bodies and caveolae and microvillous projections on the luminal surface.

-The NhGEC will be evaluated for the expression of endothelial specific markers (e.g. CD31, vWF and Ve-Cadherin) by Immunohistochemistry and Western Blot.
+The NhGEC will be evaluated for the expression of endothelial specific markers (e.g. CD31, vWF and Ve-Cadherin) by immunofluorescence.

 NhGEC can be expanded between 5 to 8 passages, while maintaining their particular characteristics.

 NhGEC are terminally differentiated cells and present no significant differentiation capacity.

 The NhGEC are for research use only and not approved for human or animal use, nor for in vitro diagnostic testing.